bobrossrtx/virtcomp/docs/usage/README.md

 ### Memory Management

-VirtComp provides a flat memory model, but you can implement your own memory management:
+DemiEngine provides a flat memory model, but you can implement your own memory management:

 #### Simple Heap Allocator
 ```hex